KaiserMighty/SFSUGameDev/README.md

 To access the droplet which will be hosting the website, we need to SSH into it.
 For security purposes, the key is not present in the GitHub repo, but someone should have it.

-You can run the following command from a terminal, where the directory is the same as where the key is located, in order to access the droplet:
+Run the following command from a terminal where the working directory is the same as where the key is located (I used the Downloads folder):
 ```
 ssh -i ssh_key root@droplet_ip
 ```